chrispiro/deploy_plotly_app_on_gcp/README.md

 ---

-## Step 3: Create Dash App
+## Step 4: Create Dash App

-In this step, we will create our `main` module that imports the charts that we created in the previous step and defines the layout of our Dash App.
+In this step, we will create our main module `dash_app.py` that imports the charts that we created in the previous step and defines the layout of our Dash App.

-Follow the instructions in the module `main.py`.
+Follow the instructions in the main module `dash_app.py`.

 ---

-## Step 4: Deployment of the application to GCP App Engine
+## Step 5: Deployment of the application to GCP App Engine

 In this step we will see how to deploy the Dash application to App Engine, by defining the `app.yaml` file and using a flexible environment.
 The Flex environment allows our app to communicate with the other services in the GCP VPC (Virtual Private Cloud) network